Rentstart Bond Loan

 If you change your mind after accepting a Rentstart Bond Loan, you must first contact your landlord or real estate agent to organise an alternative payment method for the bond.
 Your landlord or real estate agent will need to return the Bond Lodgement form to DCJ Housing.

-You must also phone DCJ Housing to cancel the loan.
+You must also phone DCJ Housing to cancel the bond loan.

 If the bond has already been lodged with the Rental Bond Board, you will need to repay the loan.